mrhamxo/wildfire-activities-in-Australia-Visualization-and-Analysis/README.md

 ## Key Insights
 *   **Dominant Regions**: NT and WA are the primary contributors to wildfire activity in Australia, together accounting for over **66%** of all detected fire pixels.
-*   **Cyclical Peaks**: Fire area peaks approximately every 7-9 years, suggesting that long-term climatic cycles (like El Niño) may influence wildfire scales.
+*   **Cyclical Peaks**: Fire area peaks approximately every 7-9 years, suggesting that long term climatic cycles (like El Niño) may influence wildfire scales.
 *   **Intensity Consistency**: While the *area* of fires varies significantly by year, the *brightness* (temperature) remains fairly stable, indicating consistent fuel types and burning conditions across the continent.
-*   **Detection Accuracy**: High-intensity fires (high Radiative Power) consistently correlate with high confidence levels, validating the reliability of the satellite monitoring data.
+*   **Detection Accuracy**: High intensity fires (high Radiative Power) consistently correlate with high confidence levels, validating the reliability of the satellite monitoring data.

 ---